analythium/shiny-load-balancing/02-do-app-platform.md

 Visit the app URL, and you'll see _Status: Failure!_.

+## R version

-For the R app, use the `app-r.yml` file.
+For the R app, use the `app-r.yml` file and repeat the steps above.